Nanush7/wsh-extension/README.md

 ### Features

 You can do the following with keyboard shortcuts (see the instructions below):
-* Display the wording of a regulation or guideline in the extension popup.
+* Display the wording of a regulation or guideline in a popup.
 * Link WCA Regulations and Guidelines.
 * Link WCA Documents.
 * Link Incident Logs.